willtrking/pgsqlxx/README.md

 # pgsqlxx

-This is simply an attempt to have Pgx and Sqlx interop together directly, rather then through pgx/stdlib.
+This is simply an attempt to have https://github.com/jmoiron/sqlx and https://github.com/jackc/pgx interop together directly, rather then through pgx/stdlib.
 Unfortunately some of sqlx needs to be reimplemented in order to achieve this, but ideally this will be kept to a minimum.

 ## Why?